parkerhong2005/parkerhong2005.github.io/_projects/brakecaliper.md

 short_description: "Lightweight, high-performance brake caliper."
 order: 6
 what_image: "/images/calipersketch.jpg"
-what_text: "A lightweight bike caliper designed from scratch using NX."
+what_text: "A custom lightweight bike caliper developed from first principles in Siemens NX, focusing on optimized geometry and material reduction without compromising performance."
 how_gallery:
     - image: /images/caliperdesignspace.png
       caption: "Modeling the design space of the caliper on a bike."